sunilsoni/interviewnotes/oop/oops.md

 Abstract Class
 ------------
-A class that is declared using “abstract” keyword is known as abstract class.
+A class that is declared using “abstract" keyword is known as abstract class.
 It can have abstract methods (methods without body) as well as concrete methods (methods with body).

 Some points to remember:
 - An abstract class cannot be instantiated, which means you are not allowed to create an object of the abstract class.
 This also means, an abstract class has no use unless it is extended by some other class